DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Eh...
 That's..."

 She remained silent for few seconds.
-Silver haired maiden answered timidly.
+Then silver haired maiden answered timidly.

 "...
 A world where humanity would be destroyed, right?"